-Finding Solutions by Supporting Employment Initiatives Kessler Foundation Program Center is dedicated to finding employment solutions and creating awareness to the high unemployment and underemployment of Americans with disabilities.
+Finding Solutions by Supporting Employment Initiatives Kessler Foundation Program Center is dedicated to finding employment solutions and creating awareness of the high unemployment and underemployment of Americans with disabilities.
 It is under the direction of Elaine E. Katz, MS, CCC-SLP, senior vice president of Grants and Communications.

 Since 2005, Kessler Foundation through its Signature, Community Employment and Special Initiative Grants has invested more than $36 million in job training, employment and community programs for individuals with disabilities.
 In 2016 alone, the Foundation awarded $2.5 million in grants.
 Our goal through these programs is to raise awareness that people with disabilities are often an untapped resource for employment opportunities and have the ability to help grow a company's bottom line.